ashot-gimishyan/MARL-Application-To-Dynamic-Games/README.md

-# Application of Multi-Agent Reinforcement Learning to Two-Player Dynamic Games
+# Application of Multi-Agent Reinforcement Learning to Dynamic Two-Player Games

 **Author:** Ashot Gimishyan
-**Institution:** Moscow Institute of Physics and Technology (MIPT)
+**University:** Moscow Institute of Physics and Technology (MIPT)
 **Year:** 2023
-**Type:** Demo Version

 ---

 ## 📘 Overview

-This project presents a study on the application of **Multi-Agent Reinforcement Learning (MARL)** to dynamic two-player games.
+This project presents a research on the application of **Multi-Agent Reinforcement Learning (MARL)** to dynamic two-player games.
 A **modified bargaining problem** is introduced as an experimental framework that simulates negotiation dynamics between two agents competing for a shared resource.

 The main goal is to explore how AI agents can **learn fair and efficient strategies** through interaction, adaptation, and strategic reasoning using modern MARL algorithms.